MartinYTSo/martinytso/README.md

 # 💫 About Me:
-Current Analytics student at Georgia Institute of Technology.
+MS in Analytics @ Georgia Institute of Technology.

 Interested in applying ML in 2 areas: